matjp/latex-preview/README.md

 * Color text support
 * Printing
-* Saving of decoded DVI data in JSON format to enable document distribution for the web
-* A NodeJS module for rendering JSON document files to a browser canvas
+* A NodeJS module for rendering JSON layout files to a browser canvas